watir/watirbook/link.md

 ## Href

-For this example, let's look only at link's href attribute.
+For this example, let's look only at the link's href attribute.

     <a href="http://www.pragprog.com/titles/ruby/programming-ruby"></a>